How to spot scams on Airbnb and other letting sites

 URLs sent by email

 We’ve seen several imitation Airbnb websites set up by scammers that look utterly convincing.
 If you’re asked to log into your account via email, go to airbnb.co.uk or holidaylettings.co.uk and do it there.
 Don’t click on 5airbnb.com or any other similar-looking URL.
+Want to know which companies you can trust?
+Read the results of our best and worst hotel booking sites.

 Properties that look too good, or too cheap, to be true